Victims of Domestic Violence

 Subpoena for the “Invest Appointment” at the State Attorney’s Office

-In some cases, you might receive a letter from the Victim Assistance Program at the State Attorney’s Office located at 419 N. Pierce Street in Tampa, FL.
+You might sometimes receive a letter from the Victim Assistance Program at the State Attorney’s Office located at 419 N. Pierce Street in Tampa, FL.
+The letter will list the defendant’s name, the case number, and the division in which the case is assigned.
+The form letter provides:

 A law enforcement report has been filed in which you are listed as a victim.
 Before action (prosecution) can be taken, it is important that you appear in our office to discuss the facts of this case.
 The enclosed witness subpoena provides you with information of the date, time and location of your scheduled appearance.